asanaullah/coldpress/README.md

 <!-- Assisted by: Claude Sonnet 4.5 -->
 # Coldpress

 Coldpress is a prescriptive manifest generator that reduces the effort and expertise needed to deploy complex AI/HPC workloads on Kubernetes clusters.
-It generates JobSet manifests and helper scripts from simple job specifications.

 **Two-piece architecture:**